As drought and floods threaten millions in Ethiopia, midwives are a lifeline for pregnant women and newborns

 The capacity building and monitoring programme that helped save baby Farxan is part of a joint project UNFPA is carrying out in the Somali region, together with UNICEF and with funding from Ireland.
 Some 95 participants were trained in maternal and reproductive health, including emergency obstetric and newborn care, clinical management of rape and responding to cases of gender-based violence in emergencies.
 Medical equipment such as hospital beds, reproductive health kits and thousands of dignity kits have also been provided to more than 190,000 people in crisis-affected areas.

 The UNFPA Humanitarian Response Appeal 2023 is calling for $45 million to respond to the health and protection needs of women and girls across crisis-affected regions in Ethiopia, where women and children currently make up more than two thirds of the people in need.
-To date the appeal is just under 50 per cent funded.Distributed by APO Group on behalf of United Nations Population Fund (UNFPA).
+To date the appeal is just under 50 per cent funded.Distributed by APO Group on behalf of UNFPA - East and Southern Africa.